ZakSN/m2cpu/doc/README.md

 75 instruction codes (useful programming reference).

 The directory `processor` contains extensive LaTeX documentation for the processor and its instruction set.

+NEW: the compiled architecture PDF is also available in `processor`.

 To build a PDF from the LaTeX source:

 ```
 $ cd "${CHECKOUT_ROOT}"/doc/processor